 In this vein, EU holds informative events in relation to the inclusion of women within the business world.
-This includes the edition of our In the Spotlight series with Miriam Ballesteros, Head of Communications at Strand.
+This includes the edition of our In the Spotlight series with Miriam Ballesteros, Marketing Director at Strands.
 Named on the Women in Fintech Powerlist, Miriam spoke about what women’s role in the financial space is and inspired students on how to create their own personal brand.

 Of course, the approach to gender inclusivity has to be multifaceted.
 Women supporting other women is effective up to a certain point; however, for systematic transformation, real change needs to come from companies themselves.

 Rapid globalization, technological advances and concerns over sustainability are transforming the business environment.
 Businesses need to be able to anticipate change, understand potential future risks, and develop solutions to overcome them and grow.
 This requires input from a diverse perspective.
 Companies need more women in senior leadership roles for this diversity.
 In fact, McKinsey reports that companies in the top quartile for gender diversity on their executive teams were 15% more likely to experience above-average profitability than those in the fourth quartile.